Chart Color Schemes

 Mount Louisa features high concentrations of family households, with a higher-than-average median household size

-Family households account for 79.1% of all households, including 37.4% couples with children, 27.2% couples without children, and 13.1% single parent families.
-Non-family households make up the remaining 20.9%, with lone person households at 17.1% and group households comprising 3.7%.
-The median household size is 2.8 people, larger than the Rest of Qld average of 2.5.
+Family households constitute 79.1% of all households, including 37.4% couples with children, 27.2% couples without children, and 13.1% single parent families.
+Non-family households account for the remaining 20.9%, with lone person households at 17.1% and group households comprising 3.7%.
+The median household size is 2.8 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households